Test Integration: Advertising

 Set up StreamLayerFragment in Activity

-The SDK provides io.streamlayer.sdk.main.StreamLayerFragment - fragment which contains all supported features of SDKs.
-You can add it programmatically or add to the activity xml layout.
-Importantly, you need to use the same android:tag=StreamLayerFragment for any version of the SDK fragment.
-We suggest using the latest FragmentContainerView to insert the fragment.
-For example, in your activity layout add the following.
+The SDK provides io.streamlayer.sdk.main.StreamLayerFragment — a fragment that contains all supported SDK features.
+You can add it programmatically or declare it in your activity's XML layout.
+Use the tag android:tag="StreamLayerFragment" for any version of the SDK fragment.
+We recommend using FragmentContainerView:

 <?xml version="1.0" encoding="utf-8"?>